SuryaThiru/portfolio/content/about.md

 ## Hobbies

 I love story driven games (❤️ Witcher 3), music, TV series and a few stress busting sitcoms.
 A beginning guitarist 🎸.
-A fan of Critical Role.
+A fan of Critical Role 🎲.

 ## Connect